nilayspshah/sq-hive-api-docs/source/index.html.md

 ## Authentication

 SQ Hive uses API keys to allow access to the API.
-You can request for an API Key by mailing to us at sq@fundsmap.com if its not already shared with you.

 SQ Hive expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `x-api-key: yourapikeyhere`